Rakoon/Rakoon.github.io/_pages/about.md

 Prior to joining Penn State, I received my Ph.D. from the University of Wisconsin-Madison and my Bachelor of Science in Psychology from the University of Illinois, Urbana-Champaign.
 Before academia, I also worked in HR recruitment and organizational development in Bangkok, Thailand.

-Below are my research projects and their abstracts (click to display).
+Below are research projects that I am working on (click to display abstracts).
+For completed projects, please see the [**Publications**](https://rakoon.github.io/publications/) tab.

 ## 1. Strategic and International HRM
 ### Temporal Patterns of Collective Voluntary Turnover Surrounding Bonus Payments